paradisec-archive/PARADISEC_workflows/08_video_processing_FFmpeg.md

 * [How to install FFmpeg](https://www.hostinger.com/tutorials/how-to-install-ffmpeg){:target="_blank"}
 * [Installing ffmpeg and ffprobe on macOS manually](https://bbc.github.io/bbcat-orchestration-docs/installation-mac-manual/){:target="_blank"}

-To test if you have installed FFmpeg correctly, just type ```ffmpeg``` in Terminal and enter.
+To test if you have installed FFmpeg correctly, just type ```ffmpeg``` in Terminal and hit Return.
 Information about the version of FFmpeg as well as enabled libraries should appear in your terminal window as seen in the image below.

 <p align="center">
   <img width="500" src="images/ffmpeg-installed.jpg" alt="Screenshot of terminal showing installed version of FFmpeg">